 “Very,” she replied.
 “Dangerous and exciting.
 Powerful.
 Wonderful.”

-I was about to say something else to the woman when suddenly I felt a presence in the room that had not been there moments before.
-The ripples in the dark magic that filled the room was like a breath of fresh arcane air.
+I was about to ask for more information when I felt a presence in the room that had not been there moments before.
+The ripples in the dark magic that filled the bar was like a breath of fresh air for my senses.
+I felt like a dark dream, no matter how interesting it was, had just ended.

 “Sionis?” the familiar voice of Lady Sonea asked.

-I turned and saw the mage in the doorway.
+I turned and saw her in the doorway.
 She looked like she was ready for battle.
 Her staff was in hand and the friendly smile was gone.
-I was looking at a mage that was facing a great danger.
+Sonea looked angry.
+She looked like she had crossed the threshold with the full intention of fighting her way back out.
 I looked back to Kaellax and saw the exact opposite.
 She was relaxed, if not disappointed, with Sonea’s sudden appearance.

 “Welcome, Lady Sonea,” she said with a casual smile.
 “So great to see you again.”